 • Verify that your device meets the minimum system requirements specified by Zoom.

-III.
-Troubleshooting Internet Problems on Your ISP’s End
+5.3.
+Troubleshooting Zoom Internet Problems on Your ISP’s End

-III.
-Troubleshooting Internet Problems on Your ISP’s End
+5.3.
+Troubleshooting Zoom Internet Problems on Your ISP’s End

 If you don’t see any resource issues from your devices, this is a sign that the network problem affecting your Zoom performance is on your Service Provider’s end.